On the Lagrange and Markov Dynamical Spectra: Introduction

-In 1975, G. Freiman (cf. \cite{F} and \cite{CF}) proved some difficult results showing that the aritmetic sum of certain (regular) Cantor sets, related to continued fractions contain intervals, and used them to deteminine the precise beginning of Hall's ray (The biggest half-line contained in $L$) which is
+In 1975, G. Freiman (cf. \cite{F} and \cite{CF}) proved some difficult results showing that the arithmetic sum of certain (regular) Cantor sets, related to continued fractions, contain intervals, and used them to determined the precise beginning of Hall's ray (The biggest half-line contained in $L$) which is

 Another interesting set is the classical \textit{Markov spectrum} defined by (cf. \cite{CF})